 Alcohol and wine pairing knowledge

-Customers often ask for their server’s opinion on alcohol and wine pairings to enhance their meals.
+Customers at higher-end restaurants often ask for their server’s opinions on alcohol and wine pairings to enhance their meals.

 Knowledge of point-of-sale-systems and restaurant equipment